skin93/geocoding-map/README.md

 # Geocoding Map
-Basic application that let us to search for places and display address information.
+Basic application to search for places and display address information.

 ### Technologies and libraries
 - [Vue 3](https://vuejs.org/)